JM1/ansible-collection-jm1-cloudy/README.md

 **NOTE:** The libvirt daemon running inside the container allows unprivileged access on TCP port 16509.
 It is exposed on the network because the container shares the [host's networking namespace][docker-network-host].
-The [example inventory][inventory-example] creates [nftables][nftables]/[iptables][iptables] rules (in chains `INPUT` and `INPUT_CLOUDY`) to only allow access for legit traffic from localhost and ip networks `192.168.157.0/24` and `192.168.158.0/24`.
+The [example inventory][inventory-example] creates [nftables][nftables]/[iptables][iptables] rules (in chains `INPUT` and `INPUT_CLOUDY`) to only allow access for legit traffic from localhost and ip network `192.168.153.0/24`.
 Ensure to update the ruleset when changing the inventory, in particular Ansible variable `iptables_config` in [`inventory/host_vars/lvrt-lcl-system.yml`][inventory-lvrt-lcl-system].

 **NOTE:** Bridges `virbr-local-0` to `virbr-local-7`, ip networks `192.168.152.0/24` up to `192.168.158.0/24`, and
 [iptables][iptables]/[nftables][nftables] chains `INPUT`, `INPUT_CLOUDY`, `POSTROUTING` and `POSTROUTING_CLOUDY` in